Business Policies and Procedures Manual

 • Allow the employee to complete the evaluation for their performance.

-The employee submits the completed evaluation form to their immediate supervisor.
+The employee submits the completed evaluation in Workday to their immediate supervisor.
 The immediate supervisor reviews and considers the employee’s input.

 • Ask the employee for input on the current position description and performance expectations.